mlabonne/llm-course/README.md

 2. 🧑‍🔬 **The LLM Scientist** focuses on building the best possible LLMs using the latest techniques.
 3. 👷 **The LLM Engineer** focuses on creating LLM-based applications and deploying them.

+For an interactive version of this course, I created two **LLM assistants** that will answer questions and test your knowledge in a personalized way:

+* 🤗 [**HuggingChat Assistant**](https://hf.co/chat/assistant/66029d2e5f4a884f7aabc9d1): Free version using Mixtral-8x7B.
+* 🤖 [**ChatGPT Assistant**](https://chat.openai.com/g/g-yviLuLqvI-llm-course): Requires a premium account.

 ## 📝 Notebooks

 A list of notebooks and articles related to large language models.